nfal001/entityapp/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [dev@ngecode.my.id](mailto:dev@ngecode.my.id).
+If you discover a security vulnerability within Laravel, please send an e-mail to Abdurrahman Naufal via [dev@ngecode.my.id](mailto:dev@ngecode.my.id).
 All security vulnerabilities will be promptly addressed.

 ## License